← Back to NotchPad Ghost Privacy use case

 Keep prompts, examples, timings, and private reminders near your shared material without turning them into student-facing content.

-How to use NotchPad as private presenter notes
+How to use NotchPad as presenter notes

 1. Write your notes in NotchPad.
 Use quick notes for a script, bullets, demo flow, or meeting agenda.